-L: Will me goal help me learn about my performance capabilities?
+L: Will my goal help me learn about my performance capabilities?

 So what’s the next piece of the puzzle?

-The science behind visualisation shows the pathways in the brain we use to undertake an activity (such as driving or swimming) are the same pathways used when we merely picture this activity.
+The science behind visualization shows that the pathways in the brain we use to undertake an activity (such as driving or swimming) are the same pathways used when we merely picture this activity.
 In both instances, we use our visual cortex.
-The part of the brain that sees is activated when we do the task – and when we visualise it.
+The part of the brain that sees is activated when we do the task – and when we visualize it.

-Because the use of any circuitry in our brain strengthens that circuit, rehearsing a performance in our imagination can prepare mental circuits in ways similar to enhancing a real performance.
-However, there are three things we need to think about when we practice visualisation:
+Because the use of any circuitry in our brains strengthens that circuit, rehearsing a performance in our imaginations can prepare mental circuits in ways similar to enhancing a real performance.
+However, there are three things we need to think about when we practice visualization:

 Let’s look at this in more detail.

-What you visualise is must be 100% correct.
-Otherwise, the visualisation will only reinforce the incorrect technical behaviour.
+What you visualize must be 100% correct.
+Otherwise, the visualization will only reinforce the incorrect technical behavior.

-The more vivid and detailed visualisation, the more connections are created in the brain.
-Precise visualisation has become a standard tool in training Olympic athletes.
+The more vivid and detailed the visualization, the more connections are created in the brain.
+Precise visualization has become a standard tool in training Olympic athletes.

-Visualisation is more effective when it is done in short segments over time.
-It is more effective to practice visualisation – whether related to a great game or delivering a great speech – for three minutes several times every day rather than 20 minutes in one day.
+Visualization is more effective when it is done in short segments over time.
+It is more effective to practice visualization – whether related to a great game or delivering a great speech – for three minutes several times every day rather than for 20 minutes in one day.

-During this visualisation process the brain is being trained for actual performance.
+During this visualization process, the brain is being trained for actual performance.
 It’s been found that mental practices can enhance motivation, increase confidence and improve motor performance, prime your brain for success, and increase states of flow.
 More about flow in the next article!

-But visualizing is more than just thinking about an upcoming event.
+However, visualizing is more than just thinking about an upcoming event.
 When athletes use visualization, they truly feel the event that is taking place.
-In their mind’s eye they experience all of the elements of their race in explicit detail before executing their performance.
+In their mind’s eye, they experience all of the elements of their race in explicit detail before executing their performance.

-Our brains are central to everything we do, and the more we understand how our brain works, and its impact on our ability to perform complex activities, the more likely it is that we will make choices to focus on controlling where our thoughts wander.
+Our brains are central to everything we do, and the more we understand how our brains work and their impact on our ability to perform complex activities, the more likely it is that we will make choices to focus on controlling where our thoughts wander.

-Rituals or mantras help establish optimal mindset and help us engage in flow.
-For me, a key ritual is laying my gear out the evening before an event, next to my bed on a chair, looking at it before I go to bed, and starting to visualise my short term and longer term goals.
+Rituals or mantras help establish an optimal mindset and help us engage in flow.
+For me, a key ritual is laying my gear out the evening before an event, next to my bed on a chair, looking at it before I go to bed, and starting to visualize my short-term and longer-term goals.

-Likewise, having my legs waxed a week before a race is also a habit and ritual – some may think it is a bit strange, but for me this ritual is about taking on the mindset of an athlete.
-Rituals – no matter what they are – help to quiet the mind and help us focus on the task at hand.
+Likewise, having my legs waxed a week before a race is also a habit and ritual – some may think it’s a bit strange, but for me, this ritual is about taking on the mindset of an athlete.
+Rituals – no matter what they are – help to quiet the mind and focus on the task at hand.

-Laura Wilkinson was an Olympic diver.
-Several months prior to the 2000 Summer Olympics, Wilkinson suffered a serious foot injury that kept her out of action for a couple of months.
 During this time, she used mental images to visualize her dives.
-I understand she would sit on the 10m diving tower for hours mentally preparing for her Olympic event, she would visualise her routines for hours every day.
+I understand she would sit on the 10m diving tower for hours, mentally preparing for her Olympic event.
+She would visualize her routines for hours every day.
 Her foot was not fully recovered by the time she started diving again, but she was able to qualify for the Olympics.

 At the 2000 Summer Olympics, Wilkinson, who was still in pain from her foot injury, was in eighth place after the first of five dives in the platform diving finals.
 Remarkably, she earned the first gold medal for a female American platform diver since 1964.
 This is the power of the brain.

-Even though I have been practicing this for several years it is always something I continue to work on and love coaching my clients on.
-If you would like to know more you can request more information about my introduction sessions for goal setting coaching with dynamic powerful visualisation of the future here
+Even though I have been practicing this for several years, it’s always something I continue to work on and love coaching my clients on.
+If you would like to know more, you can request more information about my introduction sessions for goal-setting coaching with dynamic powerful visualization of the future here.